Enhancing Computational Fluid Dynamics with Machine Learning: Improving turbulence models

-Duraisamy~{\it et al.}~\cite{duraisamy_et_al} provided a detailed review on ML applications to improve turbulence modelling, mostly in the context of RANS.
-They emphasized the importance of imposing physical constraints in the models and incorporating uncertainty-quantification (UQ)~\cite{rezaeiravesh,iaccarino1,iaccarino2} alongside ML-based models.
-They note that when using DNS quantities to replace terms in the RANS closure, the predictions may be unsatisfactory~\cite{poroseva_et_al}.
+Furthermore, the literature also reflects the importance of imposing physical constraints in the models and incorporating uncertainty-quantification (UQ)~\cite{rezaeiravesh,iaccarino1,iaccarino2} alongside ML-based models.
+It is also important to note that when using DNS quantities to replace terms in the RANS closure, the predictions may be unsatisfactory~\cite{poroseva_et_al}.
 This inadequacy is due to the strict assumptions associated with the RANS model, as well as the potential ill-conditioning of the RANS equations~\cite{wu_et_al_2018}.
-They propose to take advantage of novel data-driven methods, while also ensuring that uncertainties are identified and quantified.
+It is thus essential to take advantage of novel data-driven methods, while also ensuring that uncertainties are identified and quantified.
 Another interesting review by Ahmed~{\it et al.}~\cite{ahmed2021closures} discussed both classical and emerging data-driven closure approaches, also connecting with ROMs.